donqustix/donqustix.github.io/_posts/2019-08-26-linux-authentication-with-sd-card.md

 We are going to use the C language, since Linux PAM modules are written in C.

-Having the programming language determined, let's start writing code for the SD card initialization procedure.
+Having determined the programming language, let's start writing code for the SD card initialization procedure.

 ### The SD card part